Prepay for Azure Database for MariaDB compute resources with reserved capacity

 - You must be in the owner role for at least one Enterprise or individual subscription with pay-as-you-go rates.

 - For Enterprise subscriptions, Add Reserved Instances must be enabled in the EA portal.
 Or, if that setting is disabled, you must be an EA Admin on the subscription.

 - For Cloud Solution Provider (CSP) program, only the admin agents or sales agents can purchase Azure Database for MariaDB reserved capacity.

 The details on how enterprise customers and Pay-As-You-Go customers are charged for reservation purchases, see understand Azure reservation usage for your Enterprise enrollment and understand Azure reservation usage for your Pay-As-You-Go subscription.

-Determine the right database size before purchase
+Determine the right server size before purchase

-For example, let's suppose that you are running one general purpose, Gen5 – 32 vCore MySQL database, and two memory optimized, Gen5 – 16 vCore MySQL databases.
+For example, let's suppose that you are running one general purpose, Gen5 – 32 vCore MariaDB database, and two memory optimized, Gen5 – 16 vCore MariaDB databases.
 Further, let's supposed that you plan to deploy within the next month an additional general purpose, Gen5 – 32 vCore database server, and one memory optimized, Gen5 – 16 vCore database server.
 Let's suppose that you know that you will need these resources for at least 1 year.
 In this case, you should purchase a 64 (2x32) vCores, 1 year reservation for single database general purpose - Gen5 and a 48 (2x16 + 16) vCore 1 year reservation for single database memory optimized - Gen5

-Buy Azure Database for MySQL reserved capacity
+Buy Azure Database for MariaDB reserved capacity

 - Sign in to the Azure portal.